Brian Mawhinney: Cabinet

 Having been sworn of the Privy Council in the 1994 New Year Honours, he entered the Cabinet as Secretary of State for Transport that year.
 He served as Chairman of the Conservative Party and Minister without Portfolio for two years from 1995 until the 1997 election.
 He was knighted in the 1997 Prime Minister's Resignation Honours.

 In Opposition

 He served as Shadow Home Secretary and spokesman for home, constitutional and legal affairs for a year under William Hague before returning to the back benches in June 1998.
 He stepped down from the House of Commons in April 2005.

 House of Lords

 On 13 May 2005 it was announced that he would be created a life peer in the 2005 Dissolution Honours, and on 24 June he was created Baron Mawhinney, of Peterborough, in the County of Cambridgeshire.

 Lord Mawhinney questioned the priority David Cameron had given to the Marriage (Same Sex Couples) Act 2013, stating that it was a distraction.

-He took leave of absence from the House of Lords in October 2017.
+He took leave of absence from the House of Lords in October 2017 for health reasons.